visualdatascience/2022/cfp.md

 ### Opportunity to Present at IEEE VIS

-In order to bring the communities of data mining and visualization more closely connected, accepted papers at the KDD workshop will be invited to participate at a (virtual) VDS event co-located with [IEEE VIS](http://ieeevis.org/year/2021/welcome) in October 2022.
+In order to bring the communities of data mining and visualization more closely connected, accepted papers at the KDD workshop will be invited to participate at a (hybrid) VDS event co-located with [IEEE VIS](http://ieeevis.org/year/2021/welcome) in October 2022.

 ### Review Process (Double blind)